rebello95/ActivityHub-Platform-Docs/documentation/User Management.md

 - `EventsSupported` should only be `false` for odd accounts like GoToMeeting.
 We recommend **not** supporting dynamic adding of accounts where this value is set to `false`, as there is little likelihood that their uses will be universal
 - `SandboxSupported` will be `true` for accounts like Salesforce that support production and sandbox instances (and different login pages for both)
 - `InviteesSupported` will be `false` for accounts that don't support fetching/posting invitees and contacts.
 Microsoft Live would be an example of this
+- `SharedCalendarsSupported` will be `false` for accounts that don't support viewing other peoples' shared calendars (Office 365, for example)
 - `AllowsSignup` is `true` for accounts that allow for sign-ups.
 For example, a user is allowed to sign up with a Google account, but not with a GoToMeeting account
 - `OnePerUser` indicates if the user is limited to adding 1 of these accounts to their profile.
 As an example, users can only have 1 Salesforce account associated with their profile (they can, however, sign out and sign in with the account in order to create a new profile)